Susan George, MS, RD, LD

 I have seen dietitians work alongside physicians to talk about some of the most critical items in our healthcare right now, from reducing hospital-acquired infections or helping patients get home sooner after surgery through protocols.
 I love the way that dietitians are innovating on a consistent basis to make sure that people like you and I are taken care of.

-Sulaima Abdin-Arafeh, CNM, RD
+Sulaima Abdin-Arafeh, RD

 Mt.
 San Antonia Gardens